CosPGD: an efficient white-box adversarial attack for pixel-wise prediction tasks: Related work

-Further, one can distinguish between \emph{targeted attacks}~(e.g.\cite{wong2020targeted,9840784,pcfa}) that turn the network predictions towards a specific target and \emph{untargeted attacks} that optimize the attack to cause any incorrect prediction.
-Projected Gradient Descent~(PGD)~\cite{pgd} for example can be used in both settings~\cite{pgd_target}.
-While the proposed CosPGD is related to PGD, we focus in this work on untargeted attacks.
+Further, one distinguishes between \emph{targeted} attacks~(e.g.~\cite{wong2020targeted,9840784,pcfa}) that turn the network predictions towards a specific target and \emph{untargeted} (or non-targeted) attacks that optimize the attack to cause any incorrect prediction.
+PGD~\citep{pgd}, and CosPGD by extension, allows for both settings~\citep{pgd_target}.

 While previous attacks predominantly focus on classification tasks, only a few approaches specifically address the analysis of pixel-wise prediction tasks such as semantic segmentation, optical flow, or disparity estimation.
-Notable exceptions of pixel-wise white-box adversarial attacks are proposed in \cite{segpgd,pcfa}.
-For example, the recent SegPGD~\cite{segpgd} attack could showcase the importance of pixel-wise attacks for semantic segmentation.
-PCFA \cite{pcfa} was applied to the estimation of optical flow and specifically minimizes the end-point error ($epe$) to a target flow field.
-In this work, we propose CosPGD to provide a principled approach for untargeted adversarial attacks that can be applied to a wide range of pixel-wise prediction tasks in a unified setting.
+For example, PCFA~\citep{pcfa} was applied to the estimation of optical flow and specifically minimizes the average end-point error ($AEE$) to a target flow field.
+A notable exception of pixel-wise white-box adversarial attack is proposed in \cite{segpgd}.
+The SegPGD attack could showcase the importance of pixel-wise attacks for semantic segmentation.
+In this work, we propose CosPGD to provide a principled and efficient adversarial attack, that can be applied to a wide range of pixel-wise prediction tasks and provides stable optimization.
+CosPGD outperforms SegPGD by a significant margin when attacking semantic segmentation models while preserving its efficiency and extending it to other pixel-wise prediction tasks.